Deploy Folding Table of contents

 How to Care for Your Body During Sports-Related Soreness

 Although it is normal to experience discomfort after a workout or game, there are a few things athletes and coaches can do to minimize the uncomfortable sensation.
-Stretching, foam rolling, and light can help alleviate soreness and reduce the recovery time.
+Stretching, foam rolling, and light aerobic exercise can help alleviate soreness and reduce the recovery time.
 Additionally, proper nutrition, hydration, and rest are key to helping your body recover from muscle soreness and prepare for the next training session or competition.

 Dealing with the Unexpected Aches of Athletic Participation